Return to Index

 There has been a great deal of controversy among clinicians and researchers about the name, definition, symptoms, causes, and treatment of temporomandibular disorders.
 As a result, many people with TMD have gone to several medical and dental providers before getting a correct diagnosis and treatment.

-Because of a lack of agreement about these disorders, we do not really know how many people have TMD.
+Because many people do not seek treatment for their jaw pain or other associated problems, it is hard to tell how many are actually affected by TMD.
 For most people, the discomfort is temporary and fluctuates over time.
 Only a small percentage develop serious, long-term problems.
 TMD appears to affect women more than men.

 Details of the Temporomandibular Joint

 The temporomandibular joint connects your lower jaw (mandible) to the temporal bone on the side of your head.
 You can feel it on each side of your head by placing your fingers just in front of your ears and opening your mouth or moving your jaw from side to side.

 The TMJ is made up of 2 sections separated by a disc, which absorbs shock to the joint from chewing and other movements.
 This system, along with the muscles attached to and surrounding the joint, allows the jaw to move up and down, forward and back, and sideways.
 This movement enables you to talk, chew, and swallow.
 Anything that prevents the joints and muscles from working together properly may contribute to TMD.

 Experts feel that TMD is caused by several interacting factors.
 However, there is disagreement about the specific factors involved and the roles they each play.
 These factors may play a role in developing TMD:

 - Trauma to the jaw or neck